 The Sinulog Grand Finale is held at the Cebu City Sports Center.
 For this year’s celebration, the final dance will feature a lola telling her young kids the history of Cebu.
 Other than the final performance, other Cebuano artists and personalities are expected to make an appearance as well.

 Commuting is nearly impossible during the Sinulog season.
-Major roads are blocked, and expect all jeepneys to take a different rout.
+Major roads are blocked and expect all jeepneys to take a different route.
 To get from one place to another, expect to do a lot of walking.
 This is why comfortable clothing is recommended, so opt for some comfy sneakers and loose shirts.

 13. Tourists from around the world

 Sinulog festival gained a lot of international exposure in 2011 when National Geographic came to Philippine shores to cover the festival.
 Since then, the number of international tourists has increased.
 Most of these tourists remain in the city to enjoy the rest of the splendors this place has to offer.
 Others plan on traveling beyond the outskirts to visit some of the tourist destinations of Cebu.